wardrobefanatic/metareal/README.md

 Rendering the critical report in this way enables a non-linear way of reading.
 Embedding text into this format is a type of encryption of dissemination.
 I chose this process as I often worked with Blender (an open-source 3D program) throughout the unit,  aspects of the model, both visually and form-ally.
 I am conveying the idea of modification and fabrication.
 The text is embedded within the .XML format. of the 3D object, which is accessible through any text editor, such as VS Code.
 I recommend using TextEdit on Mac, or Notepad on Windows.

+Spacing text on an .XML file was a design challenge as I had to consider the various screen sizes that the text can be accommodated.
+For easier reading, I have added ASCII art decorative dividers to separate headings and chunks of text using .XML format commenting (<!-- like this for example -->)

 Instructions (on a Mac);
 1. To view the object, press Spacebar, or open via Preview.
 2. Click and drag around the 3D object to look around.
 On a trackpad you can zoom in with 2 fingers.
-2. To read the critical report text(s), right-click on the object and select Open with... program of choice (VS Code OR TextEdit)
+3. To read the critical report text(s), right-click on the object and select Open with... program of choice (VS Code OR TextEdit)